 Northwest Ridge.
 Grade III, Class 4-5

-This ridge route was climbed in 1976 by Idaho brothers Michael and Vaughn Howard.
-In the winter of 1977, Vaughn Howard and Guy Campbell climbed the route again, but it’s unknown whether they summited.
+This Northwest Ridge was climbed in 1976 by Idaho brothers Michael and Vaughn Howard.
+In the Winter of 1977, Vaughn Howard and Guy Campbell climbed the route again, but it’s unknown whether they reached the summit.
 Vaughn and Guy succumbed to an avalanche as they were descended the mountain in bad weather conditions.

 See Kevin Hansen’s route description at this link: Northwest Ridge